Skip to content

 Clogged drainChemical drain cleaner, plungers

-Emergency servicesPlumber’s putty, duct tape, washers
+Emergency servicesPlumber’s putty, duct tape, and washers

 Burst pipeFittings, emery cloth, connectors